aau-es-ml/VAD-with-adversarial-multi-task-learning/README.md

 * ```model_file.py``` The module in which the model is defined
 * ```config.py``` The module in which global variables are initialised.
 From here the learning rate, kernel sizes etc. can be changed.

+Additionally, the true labels for the TIMIT database is given

 ### Dependencies
 **Python modules**: